EasyMining´s circular nitrogen technology secures 19MSEK

 The technology has been developed and patented world-wide by Ragn-Sells’ innovation company EasyMining.
-Water with a high nitrogen content, for example in municipal sewage treatment facilities, is treated with an agent which crystallizes the nitrogen and causes it to precipitate.
-The nitrogen is then extracted from the crystals and may be used again in agriculture, where nitrogen is one of the key nutrients in commercial fertilizer.
+Water with a high nitrogen content, for example in municipal sewage treatment facilities, is treated with an agent which crystallises the nitrogen and causes it to precipitate.
+The nitrogen is then extracted from the crystals and may be used again in agriculture, where nitrogen is one of the key nutrients in commercial fertiliser.
 This offsets the need to produce virgin nitrogen compounds, thereby reducing the climate footprint of farming.

 – When waste-water treatment plants use our method, they reduce their emissions of nitrogen compounds to nearby water, they reduce their climate footprint, and they save tax payer money.
 They do this by recovering nitrogen, a valuable nutrient, and making a real contribution towards a circular economy, says EasyMining CEO Jan Svärd.

 Today’s nitrogen removal methods commonly release the nitrogen back into the air instead of recovering it.
 These methods typically use bacteria to separate nitrogen from the water, which also causes emissions of nitrous oxide (laughing gas), a powerful greenhouse gas which speeds up climate change 300 times more efficiently than carbon dioxide.
-The adsorption agent which crystallizes the nitrogen in the Ragn-Sells process is neither emitted nor consumed, but continually reused.
+The precipitant agent which crystallises the nitrogen in the Ragn-Sells process is neither emitted nor consumed, but continually reused.

 The project is a partnership between EasyMining, Denmark’s largest waste-water treatment company BIOFOS, Lantmännen, and Ragn-Sells’ Treatment & Detox business area.
-In the first phase of the project, the construction of pilot facilities is planned, and in three years, the patent will be ready for full commercialization.
+In the first phase of the project, the construction of pilot facilities is planned, and in three years, the patent will be ready for full commercialisation.
 In addition to the use in waste-water treatment facilities, the method will also be used to treat runoff from landfills.